Organism Referred for Identification, Aerobic Bacteria

 Organisms are referred to confirm identification or when the identity is unknown.
 This may provide helpful information regarding the significance of the organism, its role in the disease process, and its possible origin.

-Techniques employed may include conventional biochemical analysis, carbon source utilization, and sequencing nucleic acid of the 16S ribosomal RNA (rRNA) gene.
+Techniques employed may include conventional biochemical analysis, commercial identification strips or panels, MALDI-TOF mass spectrometry or sequencing nucleic acid of the 16S ribosomal RNA (rRNA) gene.

 Identification of pure isolates of aerobic bacteria